 Pecans, hazelnuts, and walnuts are among the nuts that provide healthy antioxidants.
 Brazil nuts in particular are highly regarded as a natural source of selenium.

-Resveratrol is an antioxidant more commonly associated with grapes and red wine.
+Resveratrol is an antioxidant more commonly associated with red grapes.

 Fruits like watermelons, pink grapefruits, apricots, pink guavas, and tomatoes contain the antioxidant lycopene.